-The remarkable Rioja wine estate Bodegas Castillo de Cuzcurrita has emerged as one of the new-wave benchmarks of the region, a historic property that eschews local traditions in favor of a thoroughly modern and yet respectful approach to winemaking.
+The remarkable Rioja wine estate Bodegas Castillo de Cuzcurrita in the small Riojan pueblo of Cuzcurrita has emerged as one of the new-wave benchmarks of the region, a historic property that eschews local traditions in favor of a thoroughly modern and yet respectful approach to winemaking.
 Legendary oenologist Ana Martin Onzain, aided by the estate’s manager Juan Diez del Corral Ugarte, has shown the tremendous character and individualism that can be wrought from 100% Tempranillo-based wines.
 Unlike most of her neighbors, Ana Martin does not blend in other grape varieties into her wines, instead preferring to bring Tempranillo to its fullest and finest expression.

 Castillo de Cuzcurrita is a contradiction in the region, a relatively new name in modern Rioja production that conversely boasts a history dating back to the 14th century.
 The medieval, fairy-tale castle that stands proudly today adjacent to the winery rose garden and vineyards was built by the Suarez-Figeroa family between the 14th and 15th centuries.
 It then passed to the Velasco-Rojas family through marriage; subsequent generations kept control of the castle and its beautiful surroundings until the last century, where it changed hands several times.
 However, in 1945 Castillo de Cuzcurrita caught the eye of the wealthy Sáinz de Incháustegui family, who quickly restored the then dilapidated buildings and made the castle their stately home.